Who is Bubble Tea on The Masked Singer? All the clues so far

 After being unmasked on the US show, Warwick said: “It’s kind of hard to disguise my voice, unfortunately, in this case, and they recognised my voice, there’s nothing I can do about that.”

-Other masked celebrities on the UK series include Cricket, Bigfoot, Dippy Egg, Rat, Air Fryer, Maypole and Caesar Salad.
+Other masked celebrities on the UK series include Cricket, Bigfoot, Dippy Egg, Air Fryer and Maypole.
+So far, in the second week, Alexander Armstrong was unveiled at Ceasar Salad while Strictly Come Dancing head judge Shirley Ballas was unveiled as Rat in the third week.

-During week one, McCall guessed that Maypole could be Anne Marie, based on her great singing voice and due to the fact that the compass featured in the video segment was pointing south-west (Marie is from Tilbury in Essex).

-Meanwhile, guest judge Charlie Simpson was convinced that Maypole was tennis star Emma Radacanu, after she declared that she’d “skipped around the court” and: “I know my net worth.”

 The Masked Singer airs on ITV on Saturday nights, with the final expected to take place in February.